 That means you’re able to determine if the traffic is legitimate, or if it’s someone streaming The Office (which is what’s likely happening in the screenshot above).
 If bandwidth is being spent on a personal app, you can drop into the endpoint causing the spike and shut it down or work with the end user to stop it.

-Case #2: The client says the network grinds to a halt at noon
+Case #2: The network grinds to a halt at noon

 Network performance issues can arise at the most inconvenient times—like when you’re driving to pick up lunch at noon.